Calories Burned Running in Austin, TX

 Climate Impact on Calorie Burn in Austin

 Austin, Texas has a subtropical climate with an average annual temperature of 64°F and 9 months suitable for outdoor exercise.
-When doing running here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For running here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (Austin)